UPPMAX/R-python-julia-matlab-HPC/docs/julia/interactiveJulia.rst

                   b-an01 [~]$ julia serial-sum.jl 3 4
                   The sum of the two numbers is: 7

-**Running julia REPL (UPPMAX)**
+**Running Julia REPL (UPPMAX)**

-- First start julia using the 4 cores and check if workers are available
+- First start Julia using the 4 cores and check if workers are available

 .. code-block:: console